22 Aug 2017

 Just let it run.)

-As the update finishes, it will ask you for your AppleID password.
+As the update finishes, the installer will ask for your AppleID password.

-If Sierra asks you if you want to enable Desktop and Documents folder syncing to iCloud,
+If Sierra asks you if you want to enable Desktop and Documents folder syncing to iCloud Drive,

 the safest thing to do is to say NO.